Redefinition

 Exposition:

 To redefine a term is, of course, to assign it a new meaning.
 It is not necessarily fallacious to give a term a new meaning, and it is often done to produce technical terms, but there is always a danger of slipping back into using the term in its old meaning out of habit.
-So, one may start out reasoning with the term using its new meaning in the premisses, then fall back into using it in its familiar meaning in the conclusion.
+So, one may start out reasoning with the term using its new meaning in the premisses, then fall back into using it in its familiar meaning in the conclusion, or vice versa.
 Thus, one may accidentally end up equivocating on the redefined term, which is why Redefinition is a subfallacy of Equivocation―see the Taxonomy, above.

 There are two types of redefinition, depending on whether the redefined meaning has a wider or narrower extension than the original meaning: Low Redefinition